-Join us on an adventure in Pakistan, as we blaze a trail from Fairy Meadows and Nanga Parbat Base Camp to Rush Peak, in aid of cancer patients.
+Join us on an adventure through Gilgit Baltistan, as we blaze a trail from Nanga Parbat Base Camp to Rakaposhi and Diran Base Camps, in aid of cancer patients.

 How far would you go to save a life?
-This August, IKCA is embarking on the Pakistan Trekking charity challenge, with a team of intrepid adventurers.
+On August 8th, IKCA is embarking on the Pakistan Trekking charity challenge, with a team of intrepid adventurers.
 We’ll be trekking through some of the most outstanding landscapes of Gilgit-Baltistan, to raise funds for free cancer care for Pakistan’s poorest.
-Join us to make this adventure one to remember, as the first pioneers to take Imran Khan’s cancer appeal cause up to Rush Peak.
+Now in its second year, the Pakistan challenge was such a success in 2019, we’ve brought it back for 2020 upon popular demand!
+Join us to make this adventure another one to remember, as the first pioneers to take Imran Khan’s cancer appeal cause to the bases of mount Rakaposhi and Diran.

-If you believe you’re right for the challenge, contact us to register your interest for our 2020 challenge today.
+If you believe you’re right for the challenge, contact us to book your place today.

 Very Limited Places!
 Act now | Tel: 01274 424 444 | Email: firstname.lastname@example.org